 - 70 percent of purchase decisions at grocery stores are made inside the store.

 - 68 percent of in-store purchases at grocery stores are impulse buys.

-- Packaging displays has a big effect on buying decisions.
+- Packaging displays have a big effect on buying decisions.
 It’s estimated that customers see packaging five to six seconds earlier than they do price.

-- Point of sale offers are important because 91% of shoppers say they enjoy doing business with stores that are willing to offer them products that relate to their personal needs.
+- Point of sale offers is important because 91% of shoppers say they enjoy doing business with stores that are willing to offer them products that relate to their personal needs.